 Manufactured housing is simply a housing unit that is built entirely in a factory.
-Formerly known as mobile homes, the newer term officially replaced this older one in June, 1976, when the so-called HUD Code went into effect in the U.S. And many of our relatives still talk about trailers and trailer parks, and lament their rundown appearance on rural lanes.
+Formerly known as mobile homes, the newer term officially replaced this older one in June, 1976, when the so-called HUD Code went into effect in the U.S. Yes, many of our relatives still talk about trailers and trailer parks, and lament their rundown appearance on rural roads.

 HUD stands for the U.S. Department of Housing and Urban Development.
 The HUD Code is tailored specifically to manufactured homes and considers wind and other hazards and conditions in various parts of the nation.
 Since 1976, this national code that raised quality standards considerably.

 Theoretically, the HUD Code supersedes all state and local codes, so that manufactured homes are legal anywhere that conventionally constructed stick-built single-family homes are allowed.
 However, zoning boards and administrators have become exceedingly clever at inserting requirements that the factory-built unit cannot meet.

 For example, if the minimum width of a home is 25 feet, that will exclude the double-wide and certainly the older mobile home.
 Sometimes basements are required, and other requirements difficult to meet through factory-supplied homes may be imposed.